 - Improve the resiliency to climate change of waters and forests and support biodiversity conservation and natural climate solutions.

-- Provide financial mitigation to people with lower incomes.
+- Provide financial mitigation to people with lower incomes and workers transitioning from the fossil fuel industries.

 - Tie investments to creation of good, high wage, union jobs in Washington state and assist with economic transitions to a clean energy economy, including direct support for impacted workers and communities.